particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 This board a two-layer circuit board so it can be manufactured inexpensively and edited using the free version of Eagle CAD.

 As this board doesn't really do much, you'll unlikely use it as-is, but you can use it as a tutorial for how to hook up the PMIC and fuel gauge.

+## Power requirements

+#### VCC

+VCC is used to supply power to the cellular module.
+The recommended input voltage range on this pin is between 3.6V to 4.2V DC.
+This can be connected directly to a 3.7V LiPo battery.
+Make sure that the supply can handle currents of at least 2 A.

+If you are not using a battery, or using a battery of a different voltage, you should use a regulator to supply 3.7V to 4.2V at 2A.
+You may want to add additional bulk capacitors to handle the short, high current peak usage when the cellular modem is transmitting.

+#### 3V3

+3V3 is used to supply power to RTL8722 MCU, logic ICs, memory, etc..
+Make sure that the supply can handle a minimum of 500 mA.

+These limits do not include any 3.3V peripherals on your base board, so that may increase the current requirements.

+{{!-- BEGIN shared-blurb b7c36aca-bdfe-463c-b901-53a3aeec8ab0 --}}
+Power supply requirements:
+- 3.3V output
+- Maximum 5% voltage drop
+- 100 mV peak-to-peak ripple maximum
+- 500 mA minimum output current at 3.3V recommended for future compatibility
+- Maintain these values at no-load as well as maximum load
+{{!-- END shared-blurb --}}

 ## Software differences